Brief Biography of Case

 Broadway Debut: Opposite Carrie Fisher (aka Princess Leia of Star Wars fame) in Wishful Drinking, January 2010

-Favorite Major US Cities (of those I’ve visited): First: Manhattan (NY).
-Seconds: Boston (MA), Washington, DC
+Favorite Major US Cities (of those I’ve visited): First: Manhattan.
+Seconds: Boston & Washington, DC

 Favorite Small(ish) Towns (of those I’ve visited): Haltwhistle (England), Esch (Luxembourg), Hallstatt (Austria), Oban (Scotland), Princeton (New Jersey)

-Favorite Castle (of those I’ve visited): Featherstone (Northumberland, England), since it’s my family castle, but a close second is Spiš Castle (Slovakia) or one of the untouristed Desert Qasour in Jordan
+Favorite Castle (of those I’ve visited): Featherstone (Northumberland, England) since it’s my family castle, but a close second is Spiš Castle (Slovakia) or one of the untouristed Desert Qasour in Jordan, or Warwick Castle with all of its hidden passageways!

 Favorite Place to Backpack: Anywhere in the mountains by water...but especially the High Uintah Wilderness, Utah